-- (a) All plants shall be "Colorado Grown," "Colorado Fielded," or "Northern Grown" as described below, unless otherwise specified in these Standards, except for plants of the genus Juniperus. - (i) Colorado Grown: plants grown in Colorado nursery fields for the major portion of their lives. - (ii) Colorado Fielded: plants shipped in or collected that have grown in Colorado nursery fields for at least two full growing seasons prior to delivery. - (iii) Northern Grown: plants grown in nurseries for at least two full growing seasons located in hardiness Zones 1 through 5, as shown on a United States Department of Agriculture map. - (b) All plants shall be of species identified under and allowed by these Standards and shall conform to the following: - (i) Selected to meet the goal of maximum water efficiency and zoned or grouped according to their water requirements. - (ii) Individually identified on legible, weatherproof labels securely attached to the plants.
-Labels shall be durable and shall remain legible for at least 60 days from site delivery. - (iii) Labels shall include the correct genus, species, variety name and accepted common name of the plant as well as the size or grade of stock. - (iv) Labels shall remain until after City inspection and then shall be removed by the contractor. - (c) Tree selection and placement shall be in accordance with Section 3.03, "Tree Selection and Placement," of the these Standards. - (d) Trees shall conform to and have the following characteristics:
+- (a) All plants shall be "Colorado Grown," "Colorado Fielded," or "Northern Grown" as described below, unless otherwise specified in these Standards, except for plants of the genus Juniperus. - (i) Colorado Grown: plants grown in Colorado nursery fields for the major portion of their lives. - (ii) Colorado Fielded: plants shipped in or collected that have grown in Colorado nursery fields for at least two full growing seasons prior to delivery. - (iii) Northern Grown: plants grown in nurseries for at least two full growing seasons located in hardiness Zones 1 through 5, as shown on a United States Department of Agriculture map. - (b) All plants shall be appropriate for the local climate and site specific growing conditions.
+All plants shall be of species identified under and allowed by these Standards or other city adopted references and shall conform to the following: - (i) Selected to meet the goal of maximum water efficiency and zoned or grouped according to their water requirements. - (ii) Individually identified on legible, weatherproof labels securely attached to the plants.
+Labels shall be durable and shall remain legible for at least 60 days from site delivery. - (iii) Labels shall include the correct genus, species, variety name, and accepted common name of the plant, as well as the size or grade of stock, and source nursery of the plant. - (iv) Labels shall remain until after City inspection and then shall be removed by the contractor. - (c) Tree selection and placement shall be in accordance with Section 3.03, "Tree Selection and Placement," of the these Standards.

-- A well-developed branch structure typical of the size and species with no "V" crotches, codominate stems, or included bark.
-The height of branching should bear a relationship typical of size and species so that the crown of the tree will be in balance as the tree grows. - (ii) Healthy buds, stems, and bark that are without mechanical, insect, or disease injury. - (iii) Healthy, vigorous, and free from visual defects, mechanical injuries, plant diseases, and all forms of insect infestation until final acceptance. - (iv) A well-branched and vigorous root system typical of size and species and free from bent or kinked roots, roots girdling the trunk, and other defects. - Root balls shall have a sufficient diameter for the fiberous and feeding root system necessary to provide for full recovery of the tree following planting.
-Minimum root ball sizes shall meet the following specifications outlined in Table 10-2, - (vi)
+- (d) Trees shall conform to and have the following characteristics: - A well-developed branch structure typical of the size and species with no "V" crotches, codominate stems, or included bark.
+The height of branching should bear a relationship typical of size and species so that the crown of the tree will be in balance as the tree grows. - (ii) Healthy buds, stems, and bark that are without mechanical injury or, insect, or disease injury signs or symptoms until final acceptance. - (iii) Healthy, vigorous, and free from visual defects, mechanical injuries, plant diseases, and all forms of insect infestation until final acceptance. - (iv) A -well-branched and vigorous root system typical of size and species and free from bent or kinked roots, roots girdling the trunk, and other defects. - (v) All trees shall be balled and burlapped.
+Root balls shall have a sufficient diameter for the fiberous and feeding root system necessary to provide for full recovery of the tree following planting.
+Minimum root ball sizes shall meet the following specifications outlined in Table 10-2, - (v)(vi) Shrubs may be either balled and burlapped or container grown....